Quick Start¶

 make build

-# Or install directly
+# Or install the CLI only

 go install github.com/charliek/shed/cmd/shed@latest